Patrakk/Patrakk/README.md

 ### 👨‍💻 Web developer | WordPress theme creator

 Welcome to my GitHub profile!
 I am passionate about web development and specialize in creating elegant and functional WordPress websites and themes.
 My goal is to provide solutions that not only meet functional needs, but also add a touch of creativity to each project.
-I own my business that I created with two friends!
+I founded a business with two friends!
 We are specialize in creating Wordpress sites and implementing social media strategies.
 Don’t hesitate to come follow us => https://allezzou.studio !

 ### 📫 How to contact me :